enemcik/Project_Mainka_Nemcik/README.md

 ## For Charles University of Prague, Faculty of Social Sciences - Data Processing in Python (JEM207)

 ### Data source: bezrealitky.cz & reality.idnes.cz
-Disclaimer: We used these data sources for a soley We have used the data processed by us exclusively for academic purposes and have  not received any monetary gain from it.
+Disclaimer: We have used the data processed by us exclusively for academic purposes and have  not received any monetary gain from it.
 Furthermore, the data represents only a snapshot of the rental situation in Prague, that is, at the time we scraped it (June 2020).

 ### Procedure:
 1. As a first step we scraped the data from bezrealitky.cz & reality.idnes.cz and stored it.
 This action is performed by the "DownloaderBezRealitky.py" script.
 This step may take some time (~30-90 min).